Low-Risk Business Ideas for Safe Startups

 When you’ve got an exciting new small business idea, it can be tempting not to test it thoroughly before launching.
 Unfortunately, this is a fatal mistake many beginner entrepreneurs make.
 Instead, it’s highly encouraged to carefully test your business idea to see if the marketplace thinks it’s a brilliant as you do.
 Start by reading this list of the best ways to test your business idea.

-If you only want to do one test, create a product prototype or a digital image to show potential customers and ask them if they would buy it for your suggested retail price, or ask them what price they’d be willing to pay.
+If you only want to do one test, create a product prototype or a digital image to show potential customers and ask them if they would buy it for your suggested retail price or what price they’d be willing to pay.

-Be sure to test it with people who are in your target customer group.
-For example, showing your dad your new nail enamel line probably won’t give you good inputs; you’d want to test it with young nail enthusiasts.
+Be sure to test it with people in your target customer group.
+For example, showing your dad your new nail enamel line probably won’t give you good feedback; you’d want to test it with young nail enthusiasts.

 5. Price higher, not lower

-Another drastic, dangerous mistake beginner entrepreneurs make is to undercharging for their products and services.
-They think that they will get more orders by offering a lower price.
+Another drastic, dangerous mistake beginner entrepreneurs make is undercharging for their products and services.
+They think that offering a lower price will increase their orders.
 That is just about the worst strategy known to entrepreneurship.

 If you’re concerned that your retail price is too high, see if you can reduce it by streamlining your material and labor costs.